destinymalone/head-first-java-cliffsnotes-example/chapter-3-primitive-and-references-know-your-variables/README.md

 ### "I'd like a double mocha, no, make it an int"

 When you think of Java variables, think of cups.
-Coddee cups, tea cups, giant cups that hold lots and lots of liquids.
+Coffee cups, tea cups, giant cups that hold lots and lots of liquids.
 A variable is just a cup.
 A container.
-It holds something.

-It has a size and a type.
+It holds something, has a size and a type.
+In Java, primitives come in different sizes, and those sizes have names.
 Primitives are like the cups they have at the coffeehouse.
-They come in different sizes, and each has a name like "small", "short", "tall", "grande"
+They come in different sizes, and each has a name like "small", "short", "tall", "grande".

-And in Java, primitives come in different sizes, and those sizes have names.
 When you declare a variable in Java, you must declare it with a specific type.

 "long", "int", "short", "byte"